BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_6_Accessing_Bitcoind_with_Swift.md

 # 17.6: Accessing Bitcoind with Swift

-> :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.
+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 This section explains how to interact with `bitcoind` using the Swift programming language and your own RPC client.

-## Setting Up Swift on Your Mac
+## Set Up Swift on Your Mac

 To date, you've built all of your alternative-programming-language development environments on your Debian virtual node.
 However, that's not the best platform for Swift.
 Though there is a version of Swift available for Ubuntu platforms, it's not fully featured, and it works somewhat differently from the Mac-native Swift.
 A "variant" at the bottom of this section explains how to set it up, but be warned that you'll be in uncharted territory.